Cherries Wild: Question Round 2: One Big Question

 Before starting the round, the team will select one of the two provided question themes off-camera.
 The board will then set the chosen theme for the round.
 Each reel will reveal a possible answer to a question.
 Choosing the correct answer (by pushing the respective button) will award the contestants in the same manner as "Fact or Fiction".
 However, if the contestant team can answer all five questions correctly, Biggs will award an additional Wild Cherry to be used during the Payday round.
 Any wrong answers will forfeit the Wild Cherry bonus but will continue the round until five questions have been played.

 Wild Moment

-This is a special bonus round which temporarily halts the ongoing game and gives the team a chance to immediately earn more cash for the Cash Stash, cherries or free spins for the end game.
+This is a special bonus round which temporarily halts the ongoing game and gives the team a chance to immediately earn more cash for the Cash Stash or free spins for the end game.
 The players will control the spin by either stopping each of the five reels with its corresponding button (during the question rounds) or pulling the lever to trigger (in Payday).